 Renée Watson is a New York Times bestselling author, educator, and community activist.
-Her young adult novel, Piecing Me Together (Bloomsbury, 2017) received a Coretta Scott King Award and Newbery Honor.
-Her picture book, Harlem’s Little Blackbird: The Story of Florence Mills (Random House Books for Young Readers, 2012) received several honors including an NAACP Image Award nomination in children’s literature.
+Her young adult novel, Piecing Me Together (Bloomsbury, 2017) received a Coretta Scott King Award and the 2018 Newbery Medal.
+Her picture book, Harlem’s Little Blackbird: The Story of Florence Mills (Random House Books for Young Readers, 2012) received several honors, including an NAACP Image Award nomination in children’s literature.

-Watson was a writer in residence for over twenty years teaching creative writing and theater in public schools and community centers throughout the nation.
-She founded I, Too Arts Collective, a nonprofit that was housed in the home of Langston Hughes from 2016-2019.
+Watson was a writer in residence for more than twenty years, teaching creative writing and theater in public schools and community centers throughout the nation.
+She founded I, Too Arts Collective, a nonprofit that was housed in the home of Langston Hughes from 2016–19.
 Watson is on the Council of Writers for the National Writing Project and is a member of the Academy of American Poets’ Education Advisory Council.
-She is also a writer-in-residence at The Solstice Low-Residency Creative Writing Program of Pine Manor College.
+She is also a writer in residence in the Solstice low-residency creative writing program at Pine Manor College.